awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/configure-greengrass-core-v2.md

 ## Configure system resource limits for components<a name="configure-component-system-resource-limits"></a>

+**Note**
 This feature is available for v2\.4\.0 and later of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.
+AWS IoT Greengrass doesn't currently support this feature on Windows core devices\.

 You can configure the maximum amount of CPU and RAM usage that each component's processes can use on the core device\.